CodeLinkIO/MoveAndWhap/README.md

   - **WS_PORT**=7070
     - This is the Web Socker Server port for the EventTracking service.
 It is used to feed events to a client.
     - If you end up needing that port, you can change the Web Socket Server port here.
 There is no particular reason for being 7070.

-- For these variables, you will need to launch the environment before you can fill them in.
+- For these variables, you will need to run hardhat and deploy contracts before you can fill them in.
 Add them and keep them blank for now.
   - **MAW_CONTRACT_ADDRESS**: The address where the contract was deployed.
   - **MAW_START**: The first block that the contract was deployed on.
   - **PRIVATE_KEY**: A private key to an address you control.